Dual Diagnosis Treatment Burlington, IA

 North Central Behavioral Health Systems Fulton And Mcdonough Counties - 40.1 miles from Burlington, IA

-North Central Behavioral Health Systems Fulton And Mcdonough Counties is a dual diagnosis treatment center in Macomb, IL that provides treatment services for drug or alcohol use and mental health disorders that include post-traumatic stress disorder as well as schizophrenia.
+North Central Behavioral Health Systems Fulton And Mcdonough Counties is a dual-diagnosis treatment center in Macomb, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include OCD as well as avoidant personality disorder.

 Address: 301 East Jefferson Street, Macomb, IL 61455 in McDonough County